MaxDubbleU/node-weather-test/README.md

 line 25: Here we are just requesting our url's contents, which are in JSON, so we can just parse through that to make the data appear neater in the console and log it so it displays.
 In the event we get an error on our url it would show up.

-As mentioned in the comments I'm going to most likely create a front end for this as well once I finish the other exercises.
  I followed for the most part some simple documentation on OpenWeatherMap, as well as some guides on youtube just to check and make sure I was on the right track

 -----